-The district should develop procedures to formally monitor information technology vendors to ensure the district's data is properly protected and the vendor acts in accordance with contract terms and conditions.
+- 5.1 Develop procedures to formally monitor information technology vendors to ensure the district's data is properly protected and the vendors act in accordance with contract terms and conditions. - 5.2 Establish a written contract with the vendor defining expectations over district data and services provided.